Features & Benefits of Purchasing a New Furnace

 Did you know that there are 3 types of blower motors?!
 Let me tell you a little about each one...

-First, we have our PSC motor or our “standard/typical” motor.
+- PSC Motors - This is also known as the “standard/typical” motor.
 This motor has a cool/heat function.
 It has “4” fan speeds but only 1 is chosen when it is installed.
 When the furnace fires up you instantly know because the motor kicks on abruptly and then all of a sudden, the noise stops and you know the motor kicked off (think of a light switch).
 This typical blower motor if ran all year around never stopped you would be paying about $350.00 a year in electric.

-Second, we have our Constant torque blower motor.
-This motor is more efficient than the PSC motor.
+- Constant Torque Blower Motors - This motor is more efficient than the PSC motor.
 This motor has direct current which is either in the convertor in the motor itself or in the circuit board.
 This motor is not so noticeable when it kicks on and kicks off it ramps itself up and then slows itself down.
 If this motor ran non-stop all year long you would be paying about $125.00 a year in electric.

-Third, we have our Variable speed motor.
-This motor is even more efficient than the constant torque motor.
+- Variable Speed Motors - This motor is even more efficient than the constant torque motor.
 This motor has variable speeds, runs on direct current just like the constant torque.
 This motor allows for the heat to distribute in the home better, it is a very quiet motor and again slowly ramps up and then slowly ramps down in noticeability of it being on.
 This motor allows you to adjust the speeds properly for the home instead of having to guess which is correct.
 Even with all of that, this motor majority of time allows itself to be able to communicate with your thermostats.
 So, you know exactly what is going and when it happens!
 If this motor ran all of the time and never shut all year long you would be paying about $35.00 a year in electric!

 Communicating VS. Non-communicating Thermostats